cloudevents/spec/http-transport-binding.md

 ##### 3.1.3.1 HTTP Header Names

-The naming convention for the HTTP header mapping of attributes is:

-    * Each attribute name MUST be prefixed with "CE-"
+Except for attributes [explicitly handled in this specification] (#2-use-of-cloudevents-attributes), the naming convention for the HTTP header mapping of well-known CloudEvents attributes is that each attribute name MUST be prefixed with "CE-".

 Examples: